about the project

 Tacoma's Urban Forest Management Plan

-Trees along streets, in parks, open spaces, backyards, and across the city provide many benefits and constitute an "urban forest".
-Tacoma's urban forest is a valuable asset that, if maintained, will continue to add to the health of a community for generations to come.
+Across the city, trees along streets and alleyways, in parks, open spaces, backyards, and business districts provide many benefits and constitute an "urban forest".
+Tacoma's urban forest is a valuable asset that, if maintained and expanded, will continue to add to the health of our community for generations to come.
 We are all under One Canopy and benefit from the proper care and enhancement of the trees in Tacoma.
-This website was designed for the residents of Tacoma to follow the development of the plan for our urban forest and to participate in the implementation of the plan's actions.

-Caring for Tacoma's urban forest is an important part of growing a sustainable, healthy, and vibrant city and cannot be achieved without the input of its residents.
+Caring for Tacoma's urban forest is an important part of growing a sustainable, healthy, and vibrant city and cannot be achieved without the input of community members.

-In 2010, the City Council adopted a new chapter in Tacoma’s Comprehensive Plan, the Urban Forestry Policy Element.
-From this, the Environmental Services Department along with a team of consultants developed an Urban Forest Management Plan (UFMP) to create a shared vision and road map for the trees in Tacoma that supports the policy element and enhances the city.
+In 2010, City Council adopted a new chapter in Tacoma’s Comprehensive Plan, the Urban Forestry Policy Element.
+From this, the Environmental Services Department along with a team of consultants worked with the community to develop an Urban Forest Management Plan (UFMP) to create a shared vision and road map for the trees in Tacoma that supports the policy element and enhances the city.

-The UFMP strengthens themes throughout the city such as Resource Management, Equity and Accessibility, Canopy Health & Growth, Long-Term Funding, Climate Resiliency, Enhanced Ecosystem Services & Benefits, and Community Engagement & Stewardship.
+Passed by City Council in Dec.
+2019, the UFMP strengthens themes throughout the city such as Resource Management, Equity and Accessibility, Canopy Health & Growth, Long-Term Funding, Climate Resiliency, Enhanced Ecosystem Services & Benefits, and Community Engagement & Stewardship.
+The plan works in tandem with the 2015 One Tacoma Comprehensive Plan and the forthcoming update to the Climate Action Plan (formerly the Environmental Action Plan).